 The President's Commission on the Status of Women (PCOSW) actively advocates for and promotes a positive climate for all university women including students, staff, faculty, and administrators.
-Now in its fourth decade, PCOSW gives voice to women's experiences and perspectives by advocating for gender parity at our university.
+Now in its sixth decade, PCOSW gives voice to women's experiences and perspectives by advocating for gender parity at our university.
 Rooted in feminist principles, the Commission works to identify and address the changing needs of all women in our university community.
 By building partnerships and collaborating with others from historically underrepresented groups, PCOSW now seeks to improve the collective status of all who have been silenced or excluded by unexamined norms, beliefs, and practices of the OSU community.

 Co-Chairs: Sara Smith & Mealoha McFadden

 Secretary: Molly Rosbach

 The bulk of PCOSW's work is done outside of general meetings in committees with a special focus.
 Standing committees include:

 If you're interested in joining PCOSW, please contact members of the leadership team at firstname.lastname@example.org

 General membership meetings will be held the second Monday of every month from 3-4:30 p.m.
 Our general membership meetings will be in a hybrid format with a Zoom option.